-The increase in cost of sales in absolute dollars in Q1 2020, compared to the comparable prior year period, is primarily due to increased product and shipping costs resulting from increased sales.
-We expect cost of sales as a percentage of net sales to increase through at least Q2 2020 due to COVID-19 related increases in our shipping costs.
+The increase in cost of sales in absolute dollars in Q2 2020 and for the six months ended June 30, 2020, compared to the comparable prior year periods, is primarily due to increased product and shipping costs resulting from increased sales.
+We expect cost of sales as a percentage of net sales to continue to be negatively impacted through at least Q3 2020 by COVID-19 related costs.

 Shipping costs to receive products from our suppliers are included in our inventory and recognized as cost of sales upon sale of products to our customers.
-Shipping costs, which include sortation and delivery centers and transportation costs, were \$7.3 billion and \$10.9 billion in Q1 2019 and Q1 2020.
+Shipping costs, which include sortation and delivery centers and transportation costs, were \$8.1 billion and \$13.7 billion in Q2 2019 and Q2 2020, and \$15.5 billion and \$24.6 billion for the six months ended June 30, 2019 and 2020.
 We expect our cost of shipping to continue to increase to the extent our customers accept and use our shipping offers at an increasing rate, we reduce shipping rates, we use more expensive shipping methods, including faster delivery, and we offer additional services.
 We seek to mitigate costs of shipping over time in part through achieving higher sales volumes, optimizing our fulfillment network, negotiating better terms with our suppliers, and achieving better operating efficiencies.
 We believe that offering low prices to our customers is fundamental to our future success, and one way we offer lower prices is through shipping offers.